ClassyOS/ClassC/README.md

 # ClassC
-A subset of C for microprocessors
+A compiler for the classy language.